-The Caribbean is a popular retirement destination, with its white sand beaches, warm tropical climate, natural beauty, more relaxed lifestyle, and welcoming Caribbean culture.
-With over 700 islands, islets, reefs, and cays, it can be overwhelming to decide where to spend your golden years and enjoy a relaxing retirement.
+The Caribbean is a popular retirement destination, with its white sand beaches, warm tropical climate, natural beauty, relaxed lifestyle, and welcoming Caribbean culture.
+With over 7,000 islands, islets, reefs, and cays, it can be overwhelming to determine the best Caribbean island to retire and enjoy your golden years in the sun.

 The Caribbean is a subregion of the Americas, with some of its islands bordering the Caribbean Sea and the Atlantic Ocean.
-The region is generally known for its fantastic weather of tropical climates, relatively low cost of living, great tax incentives for individuals and businesses, good healthcare options, beautiful beaches, and friendly locals.
+The region is generally known for its fantastic weather of tropical climates, relatively low cost of living, great tax incentives for individuals and businesses, good healthcare options, idyllic beaches, and friendly locals.

 The eastern Caribbean includes destinations like the US Virgin Islands, the British Virgin Islands, St Maarten, Puerto Rico, and the Leeward and Windward Islands.
 The western Caribbean is home to places like Aruba, the Bahamas, Cuba (the largest island), the Florida Keys, and Trinidad and Tobago.

-There are many expats scattered across the different Caribbean islands based on their needs.
+There are many expats scattered across the different Caribbean nations based on their needs.
 The more expensive islands offer luxury living and exclusivity, while more affordable Caribbean countries (such as Dominica) can offer a more tranquil lifestyle away from bustling tourist crowds.
 That’s why the best island for expat retirees will depend on their individual needs.

 In the next section, we’ve put together a list of some of the best islands to retire in the Caribbean – in no particular order.

-Anguilla
+1. Anguilla

-Antigua and Barbuda
+2. Antigua and Barbuda

-The nation offers many modern healthcare facilities, a tropical climate, picturesque landscapes, and stunning beaches with turquoise blue waters perfect for swimming, snorkeling, kayaking, and more.
-The country also has good connections to the US, Canada, and Europe, making international travel relatively easy.
-It is also one of only five Caribbean countries that offer a citizenship by investment (CBI) program, allowing foreign investors to obtain Caribbean citizenship by making a qualifying investment in the country.
+The country also has good connections to the US, Canada, and Europe, making international travel for foreigners living in Antigua relatively easy.
+It is also one of only five Caribbean countries that offer a citizenship by investment (CBI) program, allowing foreign investors to obtain Caribbean citizenship and retire in Antigua and Barbuda by making a qualifying investment of at least $230,000 in its economy.

 Take a look at our Antigua and Barbuda Citizenship Ultimate Guide by local experts

-Dominica
+3. Dominica

 Have you ever asked yourself, Where is the best Caribbean island to retire cheap?
 Well, many people would say Dominica.
 The ‘Nature Island’ of the Caribbean offers sandy beaches, tropical weather, a variety of entertainment options, and a low cost of living.